 The committee worked very closely with a representative from the Office of Undergraduate Studies who serves as the Undergraduate Student Ombudsperson.
-She explained that this policy has not been revised since 1991, despite great changes since then in pedagogy and teaching approaches at UMD.
-She also noted that this policy is the only University policy that sets expectations for faculty in relation to teaching and students.
+The committee learned that this policy has not been revised since 1991, despite great changes since then in pedagogy and teaching approaches at UMD, but it is the only University policy that sets expectations for faculty in relation to teaching and students.
 The Office of Faculty Affairs provides guidelines for syllabi in the Faculty Handbook, but those guidelines are not incorporated into policy language, and as such, are not binding.
-Likewise, information included in the Undergraduate Catalog related to syllabi and expectations does not have the same weight as University policy, since it is provided as guidance.
-The representative also explained that today, University policies are easier to find for students than the Undergraduate Catalog or the Faculty Handbook, and often students and faculty will search for University policy when issues arise.
+Likewise, information included in the Undergraduate Catalog is provided as guidance and does not have the same weight as University policy.
+The committee learned that today, University policies are easier to find for students than the Undergraduate Catalog or the Faculty Handbook, and students and faculty often search for University policy when issues arise.
 The Educational Affairs Committee agreed that adding information to University policy to clarify the expectations of faculty could be very helpful both to students and to faculty.